Ruger LCP: Restrictions

-Only the LCP II chambered in .22lr is available in California and Massachusetts.
+Only the LCP II chambered in .22 LR is available in California and Massachusetts.

 Recall

 On October 29, 2008, Ruger announced a recall of some of the LCP pistols with serial number prefixes less than "371-xxxxx" due to the possibility of some of the guns discharging if dropped onto a hard surface.
 The recall announcement stated that Ruger would upgrade the hammer system, make other unspecified improvements, and compensate the owner by providing a grip extension, which may be attached to the provided magazine.
-Upgraded models have a triangle marking in the hammer area.
+Upgraded models have a diagonal square marking in the hammer area.

 Variants

 Coyote Special edition

-In April 2010, Texas Governor Rick Perry brought further spotlight to the weapon when he used it to shoot a coyote that was menacing him and his daughter's Labrador retriever during a morning jog near Austin.
+In April 2010, Texas Governor Rick Perry brought further spotlight to the weapon when he used it to shoot a coyote that was menacing him and his daughter's Labrador Retriever during a morning jog near Austin.
 Neither Perry, his daughter, or his dog were injured, and the governor claims to have left the dead coyote where it fell, stating that "he became mulch".
 Ruger has since released a "Coyote Special" edition of the gun to commemorate Perry's encounter.